DZBohan/gatk_wgs_variant_calling/README.md

 Annotate variants with gene information, amino acid changes, predicted impact, etc.

-9. Extract Coding Variants for specific genes
+9. Extract Coding Variants for specific genes (not shown in this pipeline)

 Select variants within the coding region of specific genes and output them in VCF or TSV format.